thiagomajesk/gluttony/README.md

 ## TODOs

-- Better document available options
+- Better document the available options
 - Add typespecs to the common result interface (`Feed` / `Entry`)